01904 521 936

 • Breakfast, Dinner

 We embrace Catalan flavours today as we travel into the countryside by coach for a visit to a vineyard in the Empordà wine region.
 Our hosts are highly regarded for their produce which, in addition to wine, also includes olives.
 We enjoy a brunch of cold meats and local cheese served with wine produced on the estate.
-Afterwards, we learn more about the wine-making process in this area during a walk through the vineyards and olive trees, before visiting the winery.
+We then learn more about the wine-making process during a walk through the vineyards and olive trees, before visiting the winery.

 Includes

-As the route reaches the Rhône, we dash through the heart of France to its capital.
-In Paris, we board the Eurostar in Standard Premier Class back to London St Pancras International, where we bid a fond farewell to our travelling companions and new friends who have shared these unforgettable experiences with us.
+As our train reaches the Rhône, we dash through the heart of France to its capital.
+In Paris, we board the Eurostar in Plus class with a light meal at our seats on the way back to London St Pancras International, where we can say our goodbyes before heading home.

 Includes